 Make Your Own Calendula Tea

-I love to use garden-fresh calendula for a soothing tea.
+I love to make my own soothing tea with calendula, also called pot marigold, from my vegetable garden.
 Calendula-based products, like super moisturizing calendula salves or dandruff-fighting calendula oils for hair, are loaded with health benefits but also tend to be gentle enough for most of us to safely enjoy.

 Keep These Cautions in Mind Before Using Calendula for Tea